Alvis-Li/levyleo.github.io/_posts/2016-02-20-the-behavior-of-the-UICollectionViewFlowLayout-is-not-defined-because.md

 ---
 layout: post
-title: the behavior of the UICollectionViewFlowLayout is not defined because:
+title: the behavior of the UICollectionViewFlowLayout is not defined because
 ---

 **the behavior of the UICollectionViewFlowLayout is not defined because:**